jsommers/switchyard/documentation/writing_a_program.rst

 As a way to describe two of the most important methods on the network object, here is a program that receives one packet, prints it out, sends it *back out the same interface*, then quits.

-Notice in the code below that we only import :py:mod:`switchyard.lib.userlib` to get access to various Switchyard classes and functions.
-You can import individual Switchyard modules separately, but you will probably find that importing ``userlib`` is quite convenient.
+Notice in the code below that we only need to import :py:mod:`switchyard.lib.userlib` to get access to various Switchyard classes and functions.
+Although you can import individual Switchyard modules separately (for the specific module to import, see :ref:`apiref`), but you will probably find that importing ``userlib`` is quite convenient.

 .. literalinclude:: code/inout1.py
    :language: python
    :linenos:

-This program isn't likely to be very useful --- it is just meant as an illustration of two of the key methods on the network object:
+This program isn't likely to be very useful --- it is just meant as an illustration of the most important two methods on the network object:

-.. py:method:: recv_packet(timeout=None)

-   Receive packets from any device on which one is available.
-Blocks until a packet is received, unless a timeout value >= 0 is supplied.

-   :param float timeout: The amount of time to wait to receive a packet, or ``None`` if the call should block until a packet is received (this is the default behavior).
+  * ``recv_packet(timeout=None)``

-   :return: A (named) tuple of length 3 which includes a timestamp for when the packet was received, the input port on which the packet was received (as a str) and the packet.
+    Not surprisingly, this method is used to receive at most one packet from any port.
+The method will *block* until a packet is received, unless a timeout value >=0 is given.
+The default is to block indefinitely.
+The method returns a *namedtuple* (another example is given below, plus see :py:class:`collections.namedtuple` in the Python library reference) of length 3, which includes a timestamp for when the packet was received, the name of the input port on which the packet was received, and the packet itself.

-   :raises Shutdown: if the network device is shut down (i.e., by stopping the Switchyard program).
-   :raises NoPackets: if no packets are received before the timeout expires.
+    The method raises a ``Shutdown`` exception if the Switchyard framework has been shut down.
+It can also raise a ``NoPackets`` exception if no packets are received before the timeout value given to the method expires.

+  * ``send_packet(output_port, packet)``

+    Again, the meaning of this method call is probably not especially surprising: when called, the given packet will be sent out the given output port.
+For the ``output_port`` parameter, the string name of the port can be given, or an ``Interface`` object may also be supplied (see :ref:`intf-overview` as well as :ref:`intf-detail`).

+    This method returns ``None``.
+If the ``output_port`` or some detail about the given packet is invalid (e.g., something other than a packet is passed as the second parameter), this method raises a ``ValueError``.

 .. index:: named tuple, ``recv_packet``

-Note that in the above call to ``recv_packet``, no arguments are given so the call will block until a packet is received.
-Also, notice that the return type of ``recv_packet`` is a *namedtuple* (see :py:class:`collections.namedtuple` in the Python library reference) of three elements so in addition to automatically unpacking the tuple as in the above example, you can use indexing or attribute-like syntax on the return value from ``recv_packet``.
+Returning briefly to the ``recv_packet`` method, observe that in the above example no arguments are given so the call will block until a packet is received.
+Also, it is important to recognize that the return type of ``recv_packet`` is a *namedtuple* of exactly three elements so in addition to automatically unpacking the tuple as in the above example, you can use indexing or attribute-like syntax on the return value from ``recv_packet``.
 For example (using attribute-syntax):

 .. literalinclude:: code/inout2.py
    :language: python
    :linenos:

-The ``send_packet`` method call is pretty straightforward:

-.. py:method:: send_packet(output_port, packet)

-   Send the Switchyard ``Packet`` object ``packet`` out the port named ``output_port``.

-   :param str output_port: The name of the port on which to send the packet.
-An ``Interface`` object may also be passed as the first argument to ``send_packet``.
-   :param Packet packet: A Switchyard packet object to send out the given interface
-   :return: None
-   :raises ValueError: if the ``output_port`` is invalid

 Importantly, note that in the above examples we are not handling any potential exceptions that could occur.
 In particular, we really should be handling *at least* the situation in which the framework is shut down (and we receive a ``Shutdown`` exception).
 Just for completeness, we should also handle the ``NoPackets`` exception, although if the code is designed to block indefinitely we shouldn't receive that particular exception.